Core Courses: 12 Credits

 Check out our Internships page, to learn about the internship experiences of our MAEPH grad students and more internship opportunities offered across the Washington DC area.

-The capstone project is the culmination of a student’s studies in the MA program.
+The capstone project is the culmination of a student’s studies in the ENPH program.
 The capstone project integrates the student’s humanities scholarship with their internship(s) or field research projects.
-The capstone project is designed to showcase the student’s interdisciplinary skills, build on their experience in the MAEPH program and reach a public audience.
+The capstone project is designed to showcase the student’s interdisciplinary skills, build on their experience in the ENPH program and reach a public audience.
 It should be developed and completed with the active involvement of a faculty advisor or the program director.
 The capstone project is also meant to be developed during the mentored internship where a professional advisor can provide feedback on feasibility, logistics, effectiveness, and execution.

 Students are allowed to design wide-ranging projects and are expected to use this opportunity to integrate their personal and professional interests.
 There is no prescribed format for the capstone, and students should take the opportunity to reimagine what humanities scholarship can be when it is public-facing.
 Capstone projects include but are not limited to: several episodes of a podcast; a documentary; an oral history archive; a digital or physical exhibition; online articles for publication; project proposals; a white paper + social media campaign; a series of performances or events, etc.